 Rosie is a girl who needs very special management.
-Her foster family is giving her a calm environment to relax in, and they’re gradually teaching her that she’s safe and she can trust them — nothing bad is going to happen to her.
-She spends a lot of time in her crate in the dining room, where she feels safe.
-Alowly, she’s beginning to be less afraid, and to show us her bouncy, playful inner Keeshond.
+Her foster family started by giving her a calm environment to relax in, and gradually teaching her that she’s safe and she can trust them — nothing bad is going to happen to her.
+At first, she spent a lot of time in her crate in the dining room, where she felt safe.
+Slowly, she began to be less afraid, and to show us her bouncy, playful inner Keeshond.
 She’s adorable when she play bows and prances and wags her tail!
 She wants so much to be loved and happy!

-In the meantime, it really helps that she likes dogs.
-The other dogs in her foster home are showing her that she doesn’t need to be afraid of everything.
+It really helped that she likes dogs.
+The other dogs in her foster home are her role models, showing her that she doesn’t need to be afraid of everything.

 Fortunately, the Keeshond is a resilient breed.
-With time and patience, Rosie will rediscover her cheerful Keeshond personality, and be able to enjoy a happy life
+With time and patience, Rosie is rediscovering her cheerful Keeshond personality.

 We’re calling her Rosie.
 Rosie Posy… because we expect her to blossom.

 Due to Rosie’s extreme anxiety and fearfulness, our vet prescribed anti-anxiety medication for her.
 It’s not a cure, but helped her to be less anxious while her foster family taught her that she’s safe.
 As the medication took effect, she became a different dog — coming out of her crate to greet people, wagging her tail, spinning, even play bowing!
 She really is a Keesie!
 At her next visit, the vet said he could see a big improvement in her behavior – she kept approaching him and sniffing his hand, which she wouldn’t do before.